dxyz004/dear-diary/content/midtermoutline.md

 10. **Be able to create testcases with a JUnit framework**

     http://junit.sourceforge.net/doc/testinfected/testing.htm
-    (no coding)
+    (no coding/not asked)
 11. **Be able to create testcases according to boundary, statement and edge coverage criteria**

-    Given Java code.
-Provide X amount of paths.

 ***

 03/08/22 Review Session

-1. Inheritance, encapsulation, polymorphism.
+- Inheritance, encapsulation, polymorphism.
 June 3 pdf.
 Definition, benefits and downsides.

-2. Draw Figure 2 diagram or textually describe the different phases.
+- Draw Figure 2 diagram or textually describe the different phases.
 (Pair programming mentioned in class, senior-junior example)

-3. Model Driven.
+- Model Driven.
 Goal is to manage the scale of large systems.
 Theoretically spent all your time designing so coding/product can be automated/easier.
 Less testing because more validation.
 "The system is validated at the analysis model level".

-4. Model-View-Controller.
+- Model-View-Controller.
 Recreate SUN diagram above.
    * Prof's favorite (often mentioned) benefit: Ability to create multiple views w/o shutting down the model.
    * Reusability of application and/or user interface compoents
    * Ability to develop the application...

-5. Basic ideas for implementation/methodology.
+- Basic ideas for implementation/methodology.
 Probably not code-based testing on MT.
 "Modern software can talk with other software".

-6. (6-8) Create your own diagrams.
+- Create your own diagrams.
 More "flexibile" than library example (of which the blank boxes represent short-term/long-term goals)...

 	**Statechart** ExceptionAndLightBulbClass.pdf ...

-9. Unit Testing in Java: How Tests Drive the Code supplementary textbook
+- Unit Testing in Java: How Tests Drive the Code supplementary textbook

-11. Create a control flow graph.
+- Create a control flow graph.
 Write out paths that satisfy edge converage.
 Write conditions.
 Write test cases.
 Invisible paths vs visible paths.